Documentation Index

 5. Check the password.

-To test if you can properly connect to the application server using a remote desktop connection, follow these steps:
+To test whether you can successfully connect to the application server using Remote Desktop Connection:

-1. Click Start > All Programs > Accessories > Remote Desktop Connection, in order.
+1. Navigate to Start > All programs > Accessories > Remote desktop connection.

-2. Enter the public IP for server connection in Computer.
+2. Enter the public IP address for server access in the Computer field.

 clouddbformssql-start-appconnect_vpc_ko

-4. When the user credential input pop-up window appears, enter the ID and password you got from Get admin password.
+4. When the user credentials popup appears, enter the ID and password obtained from the administrator password check.

 clouddbformssql-start-appconnect2_vpc_ko

-6. When the Remote desktop connection warning window appears, click the [Yes] button.
+6. When the Remote Desktop Connection warning window appears, click [Yes (Y)].

 clouddbformssql-start-appconnect3_vpc_ko